n-fadhilah/Hotel_Assignment/README.md

 # Hotel API

-This API allows you to retrieve hotel data based on hotel ID or destination ID.
+This API allows you to retrieve hotel data based on hotel ID or destination ID, with data provided by 3 different suppliers.

 ## Getting Started